enthdeesfrnlruhijakozh

 • Banks close fully on all listed holidays, including the bank-only mid-year holiday.

-• Government offices close on all public holidays — immigration, visa services, and embassies are affected.
+• Government offices close on all public holidays, affecting immigration, visa services, and embassy schedules.

-• Songkran 2026 will create a peak travel week, so book early.
+• Songkran 2026 will create a peak travel week, so book early and secure accommodations.

 • Malls and tourist areas usually remain open with adjusted hours.